Skip links and keyboard navigation

 Temporary and casual employees must complete all mandatory components of induction within the first school term of their engagement – preferably within 20 working days – or 3 months from their first engagement where employment is not continuous.
-Priority should be given to Student Protection, Code of Conduct and Curriculum Activity Risk Assessment training.
+Priority should be given to Student Protection and Curriculum Activity Risk Assessment training.

-Access to the Learning PlaceTo access the mandatory induction on the Learning Place, you will need to call Learning Place Support on 1800 680 445 (select 5) to obtain your logon ID and password.
+Access to the Learning PlaceTo access the mandatory induction on the Learning Place, you will need to call Learning Place Support on 1800 680 445 (follow the prompts) to obtain your logon ID and password.
 Please note the Learning Place Support team are available Monday to Friday from 8am to 5pm (excluding public holidays).

 Relevant departmental policies for supply teachers can be found on the

 The Australian Professional Standards for Teachers are used for registration purposes with the Queensland College of Teachers.

 As a professional, you take responsibility for sourcing learning opportunities and meeting the

 Continuing Professional Development (CPD) requirements associated with registration with the